resource-watch/slate/source/includes/dev/_control_tower.md

 ### Oauth plugin

 User management and authentication plugin.
 Supports email+password based registration, as well as Facebook, Twitter and Google+ oauth-based authentication.
-You can find more details on [this repo](https://github.com/control-tower/ct-oauth-plugin).

 ### Redis cache

 Redis-based caching for Control Tower.
-You can find more details on [this repo](https://github.com/control-tower/ct-redis-cache).

 <aside class="notice">
 This plugin is disabled and is no longer supported.